 Therefore, Lucie will have to pay $86.75 to buy her daughter's equipment.

 A weather station recorded the rainfall for the month of May.
-Here are the amounts in millimetres for the 5 days it rained that month: 1.2 mm, 0.8 mm, 2.1 mm, 8.9 mm and 4.7 mm.
+It rained on 5 days with the following amounts: 1.2 mm, 0.8 mm, 2.1 mm, 8.9 mm and 4.7 mm.
 What is the total amount of rainfall for the month of May?

 Mental math strategy